elixir-europe-training/ELIXIR-Training-SPLASH/pages/contribute/style_guide.md

 title: Style guide
 ---

 In general, we follow the European Commission's [Web Writing Style Guide](https://wikis.ec.europa.eu/display/WEBGUIDE/02.+Web+writing+guidelines) and the more detailed [English Style Guide](https://commission.europa.eu/system/files/2023-01/styleguide_english_dgt_en.pdf).
-Below are the points that you might find most useful, though, and that relate particularly to the RDMkit.
+Below are the points that you might find most useful, though, and that relate particularly to the Training SPLASH.

 ## General style and tone
   * Keep the tone friendly rather than formal, and use "you".
 Imagine you were explaining something verbally to someone - how would you say it?